 Emergency Medical Services

-The NCFD EMS is staffed by eleven full-time Paramedics and twenty part-time Paramedics or Basics, who responds to emergencies with either 4 or 5 personnel on duty.
-Most of the staff are crossed trained as firefighters.
-Additionally, Station 1, on Main Street, assists EMS when a third or possibly even fourth call is received, by responding in one of the two ambulances which are housed at Station 1.
+The goal of the NCFD EMS is to deliver to all who depend on our services a timely response with professional, highly skilled personnel to render effective Emergency Medical care.
+The department is staffed by eleven full-time Paramedics and twenty part-time Paramedics, who responds to emergencies out of Station 2.
+There are typically either 4 or 5 personnel on duty at any given time.
+Most staff are crossed trained as firefighters.
+Additionally, Station 1, on Main Street, assists EMS when a third or possibly even fourth call is received, by responding in one of the two ambulances which are housed there.

 As of 2015, in a continuing effort to maintain the highest standards of treatment and proficiency for our citizens, NCFD EMS partnered with Summa Center for EMS, of Akron.
 Monthly, our personnel participate in continuing education classes with Doctors and Instructors from Summa.
 Topics such as: